 Rationale.
 In most of Alaska's smallest schools, very few students are enrolled in speech therapy, occupational therapy or physical therapy, and very few professionals are available to provide these services.
 The result is often the use of paraprofessional personnel to provide these services.
 One solution would be for a waiver of state laws to allow the supervision of these paraprofessionals by licensed professionals via virtual means.
 Adopted 2005 (Sunsets Nov.
-2010)
+2015)

-4.11 SCHOOL PERFORMANCE INCENTIVE PROGRAM
+4.11 STAFF PERFORMANCE INCENTIVE PROGRAM

-AASB has always endorsed the goals behind a school performance incentive program the state's School Performance Incentive Program.
+AASB endorses the goals of staff performance incentive program.
 We continue to encourage schools and districts to engage all staff to strive for student academic growth and continued high performance.
-AASB requests the State Board of Education & Early Development, in conjunction with AASB, to research, identify and evaluate school incentive programs that promote student achievement in a fair and productive manner.
+AASB requests the State Board of Education & Early Development, in conjunction with AASB, to research, identify and evaluate staff incentive programs that promote student achievement in a fair and productive manner.

 Rationale.
 It is important for Alaska's school districts to be aware of successful school performance programs that contribute to student achievement and support school staff.
-Having this knowledge helps us be informed advocates on school reform issues.
-Adopted 2009 (Sunsets Nov.
+Adopted 2009, Amended 2010 (Sunsets Nov.
 2014)